OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Related Work

 \subsection{Map Representations for Visual Navigation}

-Mapping is the process of constructing a symbolic model of the environment using sensor data and processing techniques~\cite{slam-handbook}.
-Existing maps can generally be classified into structure-based, structure-free, and hybrid categories based on how they encode geometry.
+\bt{Mapping is the process of constructing a symbolic model of the environment using sensor data~\cite{slam-handbook}.
+Existing map representations for navigation can be classified based on how they encode geometric information.}

-\tb{\ti{Structure-based Maps}} aim to represent 3D environmental details with 3D geometric primitives such landmarks \cite{mur2015orb} and point clouds \cite{zheng2024fast}.
-While newer methods such as 3D Gaussians \cite{kerbl20233d} reduce storage, these maps are fundamentally bound by the need to enforce global metric accuracy, making them prone to error accumulation. \tb{\ti{Structure-free Maps}} prioritize compactness through abstract representations, such as topological maps for connectivity \cite{Dang2020}, appearance-based topological maps for visual place recognition (VPR) \cite{berton2022rethinking} and navigation \cite{shah2023gnm}, or topometric maps \cite{jiao2025litevloc} annotated with spatial positions.
-This efficiency comes at the expense of explicit 3D geometry, thus limiting fine-grained localization and planning.
-Implicit representations such as neural radiance fields (NeRF) \cite{martin2021nerf} or scene coordinate regression (SCR) \cite{brachmann2023accelerated}, while extremely compact, suffer from poor interpretability and high training overhead.
-Moreover, these methods often require conversion to explicit geometric forms for downstream tasks \cite{adamkiewicz2022vision}.
+\bt{\tb{\ti{Dense Geometric Maps}} represent continuous environments precisely via primitives such as point clouds and occupancy grids, explicit 3D Gaussians~\cite{kerbl20233d}, or implicit neural networks such as NeRF~\cite{martin2021nerf}.
+However, these maps are fundamentally bound by the need to enforce global metric accuracy, making them prone to error accumulation. \tb{\ti{Sparse Landmark-Based Maps}} reduce this burden by discarding continuous surfaces in favor of discrete 3D feature points or landmarks~\cite{mur2015orb}. \tb{\ti{Landmark-Free Maps}} prioritize maps' lightweightness through abstract graph representations, such as topological maps for environment connectivity \cite{Dang2020}, or topometric maps with spatial node positions \cite{jiao2025litevloc}.
+However, this efficiency comes at the expense of explicit 3D geometry, thus limiting fine-grained obstacle avoidance and path planning.}